 WHAT IS NUTRITIONAL THERAPY?

-Essentially, nutritional therapists apply the latest hypotheses and research in nutrition and health sciences to you and your symptoms/health concerns and they come up with a diet, lifestyle and (sometimes) supplement plan to support those needs.
-They might bring in some coaching to help you put the ideas into practice in a meaningful way or break through whatever barriers have held you back in the past.
+Essentially, nutritional therapists like me apply the latest hypotheses and research in nutrition and health sciences to you and your symptoms/health concerns and come up with a tailored nutrition, lifestyle and (sometimes) supplement plan to support those needs.

 PERSONAL SERVICE